\"Writing.Com

 Rated: 13+ | (4.5)

-Hello Magnificent Marley !
+Hello Magnificent Marley Author Icon!

 *Star* Thanks for being bad just for us *Star*

-This is a review of your short story "Lost Without a Best Friend
+This is a review of your short story "Lost Without a Best FriendOpen in new Window.

-for "Invalid Item
+for "Invalid ItemOpen in new Window.

 *Balloonb* The Impression Given Off at the End of Reading Your Story that was Short and Also Bad